Building a Design System Workbench

 Low Floor: It’s Easy to Get Started §

 DSK’s low floor is guaranteed by all the features I mentioned so far: No technical knowledge, no installation, no database, no configuration necessary.
 All you need to know as a novice is how to create folders and text files, and you can start building your design system.

-- It can be hosted. — One my favorite features of DSK is that it anyone can start it on their own machine.
-But at a certain point you usually want to make your design system documentation accessible to the whole company, without everyone having to run DSK locally.
-Of course DSK can easily be hosted on a server and even comes with pre-built docker container images, if that’s your thing.
+- It can be hosted. — One of my favorite features of DSK is that anyone can start it on their own machine.
+But at a certain point, you usually want to make your design system documentation accessible to the whole company, without everyone having to run DSK locally.
+Of course, DSK can easily be hosted on a server and even comes with pre-built docker container images, if that’s your thing.

 - There are documentation components. — The default format for writing documentation in DSK is vanilla markdown.
 But there are several “documentation components” built-in, that you can use in your markdown documents.
 They are purpose-built for the most common use-cases in design system documentation: there are components for displaying typographic systems and color specifications, an isolated “playground” for displaying components in a neutral way that supports interactive annotations and special components for telling people what they should and shouldn’t do.
 There is even a special component that can be used to embed layers live from Figma — change a component in your design system and the documentation updates immediately.

 - It has full-text search built-in. — Design systems quickly grow large and navigating them quickly is key.
 DSK has a fine-tuned full-text search that is incredibly fast and comes with keyboard navigation support for pro-users.